Today In History logo TIH

 Johann Sebastian Bach led the premiere of his chorale cantata *Nimm von uns, Herr, du treuer Gott*, weaving a familiar Lutheran hymn into a complex four-part setting.
 This performance cemented his reputation as a master of sacred music, proving he could transform simple congregational melodies into profound theological statements for the Leipzig congregation.

-The Penobscot Expedition of 1779 ended in catastrophe when the Royal Navy trapped an American flotilla in Maine's Penobscot Bay.
-The Americans lost 43 vessels — every ship in the force — making it the worst U.S. naval disaster until Pearl Harbor 162 years later.
-Paul Revere faced a court-martial for his role in the debacle.
+The Penobscot Expedition of 1779 ended in catastrophe when a Royal Navy squadron trapped an American flotilla in Maine's Penobscot Bay, forcing the Americans to run their ships aground and burn them rather than allow their capture.
+The Continental forces lost all 43 vessels in the expedition, making it the worst American naval disaster until Pearl Harbor 162 years later.
+Among those who faced courts-martial for the debacle was Paul Revere, who was eventually acquitted of cowardice but saw his military reputation permanently tarnished.

 The Convention of London in 1814 was signed between Britain and the United Provinces — now the Netherlands — after the Napoleonic Wars.
 It returned most Dutch colonial territories that Britain had seized during the wars, with some exceptions: the Cape Colony in South Africa and Ceylon stayed British.
 Those two exceptions would shape the next two centuries of South African and Sri Lankan history in ways neither party to the 1814 treaty could have anticipated.

-Nat Turner looked up and saw the sun turn bluish-green during an eclipse on August 13, 1831, and took it as God's signal to act.
-Eight days later, he led roughly 70 enslaved people through Southampton County, Virginia, killing about 55 white residents in the bloodiest slave rebellion in American history.
+Nat Turner observed a solar eclipse on August 13, 1831, and interpreted it as a divine signal to launch the slave rebellion he had been planning for months.
+Eight days later, he led approximately 70 enslaved people through Southampton County, Virginia, killing about 55 white residents in the bloodiest slave uprising in American history.
+The rebellion was suppressed within days, and Turner was captured, tried, and executed, but the revolt triggered a wave of repressive slave codes across the South and hardened white resistance to abolition.

 Fun Facts